Training your TRD Pup

 - Crate training.
 When crate training never leave puppy locked up more than a few minutes the first time, I find the easiest way is to make sure puppy is very tired before putting in the crate for a sleep.
 When putting in we say, go to bed and then we ignor puppy.
 If puppy starts a tantrum we have our squirt bottle ready and say go to bed with a squirt.
 Keep doing this until puppy is quiet or relaxed, the second puppy is in this mode let puppy out.
 Then a few minutes later put back to bed and repeat go to bed etc... as above until puppy goes to sleep.
-Each time you put puppy back in the crate make it longer time spent in there, they eventually fall asleep.
+Each time you put puppy back in the crate make it a slightly longer time, they eventually fall asleep.
 Once they wake up wait a few mintutes and then let puppy out.
 Always make a crate or kennel a nice place to be, only giving bones to dogs when their going to be locked up is a good way to help them adjust to being locked up.
 The better your routine is the more success you have.
 All the above training flows into being alone later in life for your dog without it ever having to worry.
 Never fuss over a pup or dog when you first go to let them out, then they don't stress waiting for you to arrive.
 Just go and let them out and carry on.
 Once puppy is calm and quiet, call puppy over for a pat.
 They remember this if you always do it.

 - Toilet training.
-The secret is, as soon as puppy wakes put puppy straight outside to the toilet, as soon as puppy finishes a feed, straight out to the toilet.
-Keep this routine and they start going to the door you've been taking them out to do their business.
+The secret is, as soon as puppy wakes up put puppy straight outside to the toilet, as soon as puppy finishes a feed, straight out to the toilet.
+Keep this routine, they soon start going to the door you've been taking them to, so they can go and do their business.
 You will soon notice suttle signs of puppy wanting to go to the toilet.